 Jonathan McPhee, Music Director

-Mr. McPhee's works as an arranger and composer are in the repertoires of orchestras and ballet companies around the world.
+Mr. McPhee'sworks as an arranger and composer are in the repertoires of orchestras and ballet companies around the world.
 His edition of Stravinsky's Rite of Spring and the complete Firebird ballet are the only authorized reduced orchestrations of these works by the Stravinsky Trust.
 Mr. McPhee’s compositions and arrangements are published by Boosey & Hawkes, Inc. & Schott Music Publishers in Germany.
 His arrangement of Wagner’s complete RING Cycle entitled “The Essential RING”, was premiered by Lexington Symphony and has received international acclaim as a wonderful, and respectfully approachable version of this masterpiece from around the world.